Perisylvian syndrome

 Perisylvian syndrome is a rare neurological disease characterized by damage to the sylvian fissure (lateral sulcus), an area in the brain involved in language and speech.
 The main symptoms are difficulty chewing and swallowing, low muscle tone in the face and tongue, speech and language development disorders, and epilepsy.
-These symptoms may also be accompanied by difficulties with mobility and intellectual disabilities.
+These symptoms are also often accompanied by difficulties with mobility and intellectual disabilities.